Pratik41/Bank-Database-Management-System/README.md

 - **InventoryManagementService**

-  - This is a Spring Boot Service implemented with runtime as Java 1.8.
-  - Basic functionalities of this app includes CRUD operations of Server, Device, Browser, Client and other Devices.
-  - Spring Boot Security has been enabled, for Authentication and Authorization JWT token with role based access has been implemented.
-  - It has emailing mechanism implemented with which clients can be able to see the reports generated.
-  - Application uses Mongodb as primary database to store, read and write different documents.
+    This is a Spring Boot Service implemented with runtime as Java 1.8.
+Basic functionalities of this app includes CRUD operations of Server, Device, Browser, Client and other Devices.
+Spring Boot Security has been enabled, for Authentication and Authorization JWT token with role based access has been implemented.
+It has emailing mechanism implemented with which clients can be able to see the reports generated.
+Application uses Mongodb as primary database to store, read and write different documents.

    - This link contains contract of each API’s:-[Contract of API’s](http://34.197.100.75:32174/swagger-ui.html)

 - **InventoryManagementUI**

-  - A frontend application implemented in Angular and typescript.
-  - It has multiple screens namely Server, Device, Browser, Client and other Devices for all CRUD related activities.
-  - Dashboard screen which generates an analytical sense of recorded data.
-  - A Metaverse page to show all the nodes and relations of different entities (work in progress).
-  - All the operations are enriched with suggestion where user has less overhead in deciding and typing the things.
-  - All the actions are based on the roles of the user logged in.
+   A frontend application implemented in Angular and typescript.
+It has multiple screens namely **Server**, **Device**, **Browser**, **Client** and **Other Devices** for all CRUD related activities.
+Dashboard screen which generates an analytical sense of recorded data.
+A **Metaverse** page to show all the nodes and relations of different entities (work in progress).
+All the operations are enriched with suggestion where user has less overhead in deciding and typing the things.
+All the actions are based on the roles of the user logged in.
 ## Prerequisties

 - Java 1.8